Hit-and-Run Lawsuit Loans

 If I am approved for a hit-and-run lawsuit loan, how quickly can I get my pre-settlement funding?

-You will get your funding within 24 hours of approval.
-This is because at Uplift Legal Funding we know that this lawsuit funding is extremely important to you.
+You can get your funding in as little as 24 hours of approval.
+This is because at Uplift Legal Funding, we know that this lawsuit funding is extremely important to you.
 Having the cash you need in order to make ends meet can greatly reduce an already stressful situation.

-This is why we work hard to make sure your lawsuit funding is transferred to you within 24 hours of approval.
-We offer three paperless direct funding options as well as on mailing option
+This is why we work hard to make sure your lawsuit funding is transferred to you often within 24 hours of approval.
+We offer three paperless direct funding options as well as one mailing option.

-Below we have listed out direct funding options:
+Below we have listed our direct funding options:

 1. Western Union